gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

   caption="Figure 4: Traffic flow within the hub VPC"
 %}

-#### Transit gateway to hub VPC
+#### Internet-bound traffic through the hub VPC

-The transit gateway routes all traffic from a spoke VPC to a network interface associated with the hub's transit gateway attachment.

-The transit gateway attachment and its network interface are associated with a specific subsection of the hub VPC, called a subnet.
-A subnet occupies a portion of the hub VPC's full IP address range.
-For example, if a subnet has 10,000 available IP addresses, a subnet might use only 3,000 of them.
-We use a subnet's IP address range to route traffic through it with the network's route tables.

-The subnet's route table sends all traffic from a spoke to the NAT gateway.
+Traffic enters the hub VPC from the hub transit gateway attachment through a network interface.
+The interface's associated route table sends all internet-bound traffic to a NAT gateway.

-#### NAT gateway
+{% include figure
+  popup=true
+  image_path="/assets/images/portfolio/hubandspoke/eni-to-nat.drawio.svg"
+  alt="A diagram of internet-bound traffic routed from a network interface to a NAT gateway" caption="Figure 5: Internet-bound traffic routed through NAT gateway"
+%}

-The NAT gateway is the hub network's connection to the network firewall and the public internet.
-NAT gateways add extra security to internet connections.
-They limit the number of outgoing IP address, and they reject all unsolicited incoming traffic.
-It allows incoming traffic only in response to a request from a spoke network.
+The NAT gateway is the hub VPC's connection to the network firewall and the public internet.
+[NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) add extra security to internet connections.
+It translates a VPC subnet's private IP address to a public one.

-The NAT gateway subnet's route table sends all traffic from the transit gateway subnet to the network firewall.

-#### Network Firewall

-The network firewall checks all traffic against the firewall policy.
-The policy defines which domains the network can access.
-Firewall polies block any traffic to a non-allowed domain.

-The firewall subnet's route table sends all allowed traffic from the NAT gateway subnet to the internet gateway.
-From the internet gateway, the traffic exists the hub VPC and connects to the public internet.
+The NAT gateway's associated route table sends all internet-bound traffic to the network firewall.
+The firewall checks if the firewall policy allows traffic to the intended internet address.
+If the traffic is allowed, the firewall's associated route sends the traffic to the internet gateway.
+Otherwise, the firewall blocks the traffic from moving forward.

+{% include figure
+  popup=true
+  image_path="/assets/images/portfolio/hubandspoke/nat-to-igw.drawio.svg"
+  alt="A diagram of internet-bound traffic routed from a NAT gateway to an internet gateway through a network firewall" caption="Figure 6: Internet-bound traffic routed through network firewall"
+%}

-#### Traffic from the internet
+#### Spoke-bound traffic through the hub VPC

-All traffic that returns from the internet is routed to the NAT gateway subnet through the network firewall.
-The firewall inspects traffic as it comes in.
+Traffic from the internet is routed to the NAT gateway subnet through the network firewall.
+The firewall inspects traffic as it enters.
 If it's allowed, then it continues to the NAT gateway subnet.
 Otherwise, the firewall policy blocks it.

-Traffic that reaches the NAT gateway subnet is routed back to the spoke VPC through the transit gateway.
+The NAT gateway translates the incoming public IP address to the spoke VPC's private IP address range.
+It sends the traffic back to the spoke through the network interface and transit gateway.

+{% include figure
+  popup=true
+  image_path="/assets/images/portfolio/hubandspoke/igw-to-tgw.drawio.svg"
+  alt="A diagram of spoke-bound traffic from the internet" caption="Figure 7: Spoke-bound traffic routed through network firewall and transit gateway"
+%}

 ### Spoke network